 If you can’t find a crew do a two

 Sometimes it’s not possible to find 6 crew members who have the time, money and motivation to train for a race.
 Don’t let that stop you.
 This year we had two OC2 womens crews competing at Long Distance Nationals in Auckland.
 The senior masters womens crew won bronze.
 The golden master womens ended up paddling in the masters womens category, but it was all a great experience.

 It’s been a while Maitahi

 However, it’s been a long time since we had pure Maitahi crews paddling internationally.
 (In 2014 two crews competed in the Round Rarotaonga race.
 In 2013 a Rangatahi and a mixed crew did Rarotonga as well.)

-It is hard work and expensive paddling for a club that is outside your city and your region.
+A number of paddlers have had to move outside the club in order to find competitive teams to race with.
+It is hard work and expensive paddling for a crew that is outside your city and your region.
 However, the burst of pride you get from being in an international opening parade and ceremony, wearing the New Zealand Tshirt amongst all the other competing countries, knowing you are representing your country is just amazing and makes it all worth while.

 Better still, would be to represent our own home club at these competitions.
 Up until now that hasn’t been an option, particularly for sprints as there has not been enough paddlers wanting to form crews.
 Paddlers wanting to compete have had to go outside Maitahi to get to that level of competition.
 That is all changing.

 This year we have three Maitahi crews preparing for National Sprints at Lake Karapiro in January.

 - Penny Molnar has formed a Masters 70 Womens W6 sprint crew